06. Append-Only KV Store

 }

-The directory fd can also be used by openat to open the target file, which guarantees that the file is from the same directory we opened before, in case someone else has replaced the directory in between (race condition).
-This is not a concern in our case, since we don’t expect the DB to be messed by other processes.
+The directory fd can be used by openat to open the target file, which guarantees that the file is from the same directory we opened before, in case the directory path is replaced in between (race condition).
+This is only a minor concern.
+Moving a directory with a running DB in it is not a sane scenario.

 `mmap`, page cache and IO